Ejeyelarry/HR_Analytics/README.md

    ---

 ## Strategic HR Action Recommendation
-- Retetion focus by targeting single employees using loyalty and carreer developmental programmes
+- Retention focus by targeting single employees using loyalty and carreer developmental programmes
 - Compensation strategy by reassessing and realigning salary structure to employee revenue contribution
 - Matching highly educated employees to strategic roles to better leverage their potential.